homeservicewhiz/homeservicewhiz/src/pages/about.md

       - title: Arrival
         subtitle: >-
-          Our partner professional arrives at your location with all the tools and equipments required for the job.
-Our pro will review the job and will let you know the time required to complete before beginning the job.
+          Our partner professional arrives at your location with all the tools and equipments required for the job
         content: ''
         actions: []
         image_alt: lorem-ipsum